automorphism88/gentoo-overlay/README.md

 in the PATH.

 dev-python/html5-parser
-Needed as prerequisite for >=app-text/calibre-3.5.0
+Needed as dependency for >=app-text/calibre-3.5.0

+dev-ruby/ruby-dbus
+Needed as dependency for app-backup/snapsync

 games-fps/gzdoom
 See https://zdoom.org/